VertNet/gulo/README.md

 }
 ```

-This needs to be stored in `resources/s3.json`:
+Working with the `gulo.cdb` namespace requires this to be stored in `resources/aws.json`:

 ```json
 {